 Camp Cupcake is regularly featured on America’s best prisons, country club prisons, nicest federal prisons, and best prisons lists.
 The facility is widely considered the best women’s federal prison.
 It is under the supervision of the Bureau of Prisons Central Office in Washington, DC.
 The prison incarcerates offenders convicted of violations of United States federal criminal law.

 Inmates are housed in dormitories.
-Each dormitory is divided into two-person cubicles.
+Each dormitory is divided into two-person cubicles with bunk beds.
 There is a total of eight housing units.

 FPC Alderson inmates are provided an intake screening complete with TB testing upon admission.
 Inmates are assigned a medical provider and associated support staff based on their inmate register number.

 Clinical appointments, call-outs, emergency services, and dental examinations are available to inmates.
 They can also receive eyeglasses, contact lenses, physical examinations, and medications.
-Insulin line is conducted during breakfast and dinner.
+The insulin line is conducted during breakfast and dinner.
 Pill line is run from 7:00 to 7:30 a.m. and 2:00 to 2:30 p.m.

 - Individual Crisis Counseling